RoliSoft/Host-Scanner/README.md

 The purpose of this project is to discover hosts on a network and then port scan them.

+## Implemented features

+* TCP scanner
+  * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets.

 ## Planned features

 * Network mapping